ZOOpt: Toolbox for Derivative-Free Optimization: Derivative-Free Optimization

 \section{Derivative-Free Optimization}

-Optimization, e.g., $x^* = \argmin_{\bm{x} \in \mathcal{X}}f(\bm{x})$ as a general representative, is fundamental in machine learning.
-Derivative-free optimization, also termed as zeroth-order or black-box optimization, involves a kind of optimization algorithms that does not rely on gradient information.
-It only relies on the function values $f(\bm{x})$ on the sampled solution $\bm{x}$.
-Representative algorithms include evolutionary algorithms~\citep{HansenMK03}, Bayesian optimization~\citep{reviewBO16}, optimistic optimization~\citep{MunosFTML2014}, model-based optimization~\citep{yu.qian.racos}, etc.
+Optimization, taking $x^* = \argmin_{\bm{x} \in \mathcal{X}}f(\bm{x})$ as a general representative, is fundamental in machine learning.
+Derivative-free optimization, also termed as zeroth-order or black-box optimization, involves a class of optimization algorithms that do not rely on gradient information.
+In recent years, derivative-free optimization has achieved remarkable applications in machine learning, including hyper-parameter optimization~\citep{KDD13autoweka,NIPS15autosklearn}, direct policy search~\citep{SalimansHCS17,hu2017sequential}, subset selection~\citep{qian.yu.nips15}, image classification~\citep{ICicml17}, etc. Representative derivative-free algorithms include evolutionary algorithms~\citep{HansenMK03}, Bayesian optimization~\citep{reviewBO16}, optimistic optimization~\citep{MunosFTML2014}, model-based optimization~\citep{yu.qian.racos}, etc.